Dengue and severe dengue

 - There is no specific treatment for dengue/ severe dengue, but early detection and access to proper medical care lowers fatality rates below 1%.

-- Dengue prevention and control solely depends on effective vector control measures.
+- Dengue prevention and control depends on effective vector control measures.

-Severe dengue (previously known as Dengue Haemorrhagic Fever) was first recognized in the 1950s during dengue epidemics in the Philippines and Thailand.
-Today, severe dengue affects most Asian and Latin American countries and has become a leading cause of hospitalization and death among children in these regions.
+Severe dengue (also known as Dengue Haemorrhagic Fever) was first recognized in the 1950s during dengue epidemics in the Philippines and Thailand.
+Today, severe dengue affects most Asian and Latin American countries and has become a leading cause of hospitalization and death among children and adults in these regions.

 Global burden of dengue

-Before 1970, only nine countries had experienced severe dengue epidemics.
-The disease is now endemic in more than 100 countries in Africa, the Americas, the Eastern Mediterranean, South-east Asia and the Western Pacific.
-The American, South-east Asia and the Western Pacific regions are the most seriously affected.
+Before 1970, only 9 countries had experienced severe dengue epidemics.
+The disease is now endemic in more than 100 countries in the WHO regions of Africa, the Americas, the Eastern Mediterranean, South-East Asia and the Western Pacific.
+The America, South-East Asia and Western Pacific regions are the most seriously affected.

 Not only is the number of cases increasing as the disease spreads to new areas, but explosive outbreaks are occurring.
-The threat of a possible outbreak of dengue fever now exists in Europe and local transmission of dengue was reported for the first time in France and Croatia in 2010 and imported cases were detected in three other European countries.
-In 2012, an outbreak of dengue on Madeira islands of Portugal resulted in over 2 000 cases and imported cases were detected in 10 other countries in Europe apart from mainland Portugal.
+The threat of a possible outbreak of dengue fever now exists in Europe as local transmission was reported for the first time in France and Croatia in 2010 and imported cases were detected in 3 other European countries.
+In 2012, an outbreak of dengue on the Madeira islands of Portugal resulted in over 2 000 cases and imported cases were detected in mainland Portugal and 10 other countries in Europe.
+Among travellers returning from low- and middle-income countries, dengue is the second most diagnosed cause of fever after malaria.

-In 2013, cases have occured in Florida (United States of America) and Yunnan province of China.
-Dengue also continues to affect several south American countries notably Honduras, Costa Rica and Mexico.
+In 2013, cases have occurred in Florida (United States of America) and Yunnan province of China.
+Dengue also continues to affect several South American countries, notably Costa Rica, Honduras and Mexico.
 In Asia, Singapore has reported an increase in cases after a lapse of several years and outbreaks have also been reported in Laos.
+In 2014, trends indicate increases in the number of cases in the People's Republic of China, the Cook Islands, Fiji, Malaysia and Vanuatu, with Dengue Type 3 (DEN 3) affecting the Pacific Island countries after a lapse of over 10 years.
+Dengue was also reported in Japan after a lapse of over 70 years.

 An estimated 500 000 people with severe dengue require hospitalization each year, a large proportion of whom are children.
 About 2.5% of those affected die.